pushkarsule/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_03a.md

 #### Task 3: Connect to the Azure Storage blob service endpoint

-1. In the **Main** method, add the following code:

-    ```csharp
-     public static async Task Main(string[] args)
-    {
-        //The following line of code to create a new instance of the StorageSharedKeyCredential class by using the storageAccountName and storageAccountKey constants as constructor parameters
-        StorageSharedKeyCredential accountCredentials = new StorageSharedKeyCredential(storageAccountName, storageAccountKey);

-        //The following line of code to create a new instance of the BlobServiceClient class by using the blobServiceEndpoint constant and the accountCredentials variable as constructor parameters
-        BlobServiceClient serviceClient = new BlobServiceClient(new Uri(blobServiceEndpoint), accountCredentials);

-        //The following line of code to invoke the GetAccountInfoAsync method of the BlobServiceClient class to retrieve account metadata from the service
-        AccountInfo info = await serviceClient.GetAccountInfoAsync();

-        //Render a welcome message
-        await Console.Out.WriteLineAsync($"Connected to Azure Storage Account");

-        //Render the storage account's name
-        await Console.Out.WriteLineAsync($"Account name:\t{storageAccountName}");

-        //Render the type of storage account
-        await Console.Out.WriteLineAsync($"Account kind:\t{info?.AccountKind}");

-        //Render the currently selected stock keeping unit (SKU) for the storage account
-        await Console.Out.WriteLineAsync($"Account sku:\t{info?.SkuName}");
-    }
-    ```

-1. Save the **Program.cs** file.

 1. In the **Visual Studio Code** window, on the Menu Bar, select **Terminal** and then select **New Terminal**.